Birthday Paradox

 70 0.999

-Given a year of ’d’ days we want to determine the minimal number ’n’ such that the probability of a birthday coincidence is at least 50%.
+Given a year of d days we want to determine the smaller number n such that the probability of a birthday coincidence is at least 50%.

 In other words n is the minimal integer such that:

-Note that the classical birthday problem is an instance of the GBP with n=365 and gives as a result n=23.
+Note that the classical birthday problem is an instance of this problem with d = 365 and gives as a result n = 23.

 Collision Probability